johnston9/shot-caller/TESTING.md

 <img src="documentation/readme-images/schedednext2.png" width="50%">
 </h2>

-- Use Case: Re-Order a Schedule Scene.<br>
+- Use Case: Reorder a Schedule Scene.<br>

-  1. Click on the Re-Order button which currently displays the Scene's current order and the re-order form opens.<br>
+  1. Click on the Reorder button which currently displays the Scene's current order and the reorder form opens.<br>
-  2. Input the new Order number and click Create.<br>
+  2. Input the new Order number and click Reorder.<br>
   3. The Stripboard opens with the new Order number for the Schedule Scene.<br>
   4. Re-order all the following Schedule Scenes in a similar manner.<br>

-<p align="center"> <strong>Make changes to Re-Order field</strong></p>
+<p align="center"> <strong>Make changes to Reorder field</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/schedor1.png" width="50%">
 </h2>